rayhanes12/Morintern/WARP.md

 ## Project Overview

-**MorIntern** is a Laravel 12 internship management system built with Filament 4.0 for the admin panel.
+**MorIntern** is a Laravel 12 internship management system with a custom admin panel.
 The application manages two distinct user types: HRD (HR Department staff) and Peserta (intern participants), each with separate authentication systems.

 ## Development Commands